crf8472/libarcstk/README.md

 Libarcstk provides:

-- An API for working with AccurateRip checksums
+- An API for working with AccurateRip checksums and ids
 - Conservative OO API (intended to be usable from other languages)
-- A C++14 function library
 - Builds on Linux (and presumably/untested on *BSD)
+- Reasonably fast

 Although AccurateRip checksums are often referred to as "CRCs", they are not CRCs in a mathematical sense.
 Therefore, we call them just "AccurateRip